pseroul/ideas_topics/README.md

 # Ideas / Note handler
-This application allows to enter new ideas or not and add tags to them.
+This application allows to enter new ideas or notes and add tags to them.
 You can then visualize them in a smart way.

 # Install
 To install the application, follow the steps: